|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Towson University.
+Applicants require very good grades in high school to get into TU.
 The average high school GPA of the admitted freshman class at Towson University was 3.61 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #8 in Maryland for highest average GPA.
-If your high school grades are above the average 3.61 GPA, you have a very good chance of being admitted as TU accepts 79% of all applicants.
+If your high school grades are above the average 3.61 GPA, you have a very good chance of being admitted as TU accepts 76% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|